Commons-Server/noisy-baja/README.md

     chmod 600 ./keys/do-auth-token

-This token does get rsync'd to the droplet.
-The traefik load-balancer uses it for Let's Encrypt's DNS-based challenge.
+This token gets rsync'd to the droplet in the step below.
+It is worth noting that as the ./keys folder has been specified in the .gitignore file, we avoid the risk of checking this file back into GitHub.
+The traefik load-balancer uses this key for Let's Encrypt's DNS-based challenge.

 ### Config